cncf/tag-app-delivery/artifacts-wg/charter/charter.md

 The work on extensions, patterns and prototypes in this CNCF TAG complements work on specifications in the Open Containers Initiative (OCI) itself.

 # Goals
-* Gather existing schemas used via OCI Artifacts as described in https://github.com/opencontainers/image-spec
-* Contribute to a common data model for Artifacts in OCI
+* Research - Collect existing software packaging schemas, use-cases, and other evidence to aid in the design of a data model and search API for artifact management.
-* Seek to minimize or avoid any specification changes
-* Define an Artifact Query API based on specific or common data models as an OCI distribution-spec extension
-* Publish a prototypical implementation of the Artifact Query API service within a registry and a prototypical implementation of a client for that API service
+* Design - Define a conceptual model and search API from the lessons learned from research, that will be used to build prototypes and inform future specifications.
+* Prototype - Develop prototype implementations of a data model and search API based on the work from the design phase to validate the design and to provide a reference implementation for future specifications.

 # Activities
 The working group intends to carry out (but is not limited to) the following:
 * Gather stakeholders using OCI specifications distribution-spec and image-spec to package and distribute artifacts to document their bundle layouts and content schemas and seek common patterns.
-* Why?
-Reduce cognitive load on end users, reduce errors in configuration, and optimize ongoing development in this space.
 * Gather stakeholders using non-OCI formats to document their layout and schemas and seek synergies and opportunities.
 Focus on these artifacts types in priority order:
   1. Cloud-native artifact types not currently packaged in OCI, e.g. those in ArtifactHub [3]
-  2. Software library artifacts such as those in npm, pyPi and Maven Central System package artifacts such as those in rpm, deb, brew
+  2. Software library artifacts such as those in npm, pyPi and Maven Central
+  3. System package artifacts such as those in rpm, deb, brew
-  3. Advocate for and contribute to common formats to enable search and discovery of attributes and aspects of artifacts like SBOMs, attestations and other elements
+* Advocate for and contribute to common formats to enable search and discovery of attributes and aspects of artifacts like SBOMs, attestations and other elements
-  4. Establish "duck types" [4] for common attributes
+* Establish "duck types" [4] for common attributes
-  5. Demonstrate via prototypes use of published schemas to facilitate query and analysis of bundles and content.
+* Demonstrate via prototypes use of published schemas to facilitate query and analysis of bundles and content.

 [1]: https://artifacthub.io/docs/topics/repositories/
 [2]: https://github.com/cncf/toc/blob/main/tags/app-delivery.md#areas-considered-in-scope